 If I can’t find my answer in this FAQ who can I contact?

-You can send an email with your inquiry at email@example.com
+You can send an email with your inquiry to email@example.com